 If you do not agree with the way the Department of Foreign Affairs and Trade has handled your complaint, you may complain to the Commonwealth Ombudsman.
-The Ombudsman will not usually look into a complaint unless the matter has first been raised directly with the [relevant Commonwealth entity].
+The Ombudsman will not usually investigate a complaint unless the matter has first been raised directly with the Department of Foreign Affairs and Trade.